nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 --- | ---
 IS_BLANK_VALUE_ALLOWED | If set to `true`, the field is allowed to be blank (for string fields such as phone, name, etc) IS_NULL_VALUE_ALLOWED | If set to `true`, the field is allowed to be null (for int/Date fields such as LastMet, etc) DEFAULT_VALUE | The default value for the field.
-Set when user does not pass in the prefix on `Person` creation.
+Set when user does not pass in any values for the respective prefix on `Person` creation.
 IS_EDITABLE | If set to `true`, the field is editable by the user through edit command.

 ### Field interfaces